-Committed - Amounts which can be used only for specific purposes pursuant to constraints formally imposed by the Board of Supervisors through ordinance or resolution approved prior to year end.
+Committed - Amounts which can be used only for specific purposes pursuant to constraints formally imposed by the Board of Supervisors through an ordinance approved prior to year end.
 Committed amounts cannot be used for any other purpose unless the Board of Supervisors removes or changes the specified use by taking the same action it employed to commit those amounts.